droscy/thermod/README.md

  - `${HOME}/thermod/thermod.conf` (where `${HOME}` is the *home* folder of the user running the daemon)

-and adjust it to meet your requirements, in particular set the paths of:
+and adjust it to meet your requirements, in particular set:

- - `timetable` file
+ - `timetable` path to timetable file
- - `scripts` for heating and thermometer
+ - `scripts` path to executables to control heating and thermometer
+ - `email` mail server settings
+ - `email/rcpt` list of recipients for alert e-mails

 ## Starting/Stopping the daemon